3dgeo-heidelberg/pytreedb/README.md

 volume = {-},
 doi = {-},
 url = {-},
-author = {Bernhard H\"ofle and Jiani Qu and Lukas Winiwarter and ...}
+author = {Bernhard Höfle and Jiani Qu and Lukas Winiwarter and ...}
 }
  ```